Self-care sounds like a luxury when you are a busy mom.

 - Paint your nails.

-- Read a book that you bought but was too busy to read it.
+- Read a book that you bought but were too busy to read it.

 - Give your mom/friend a call.